About

 The main pillars of Catholic social teaching are the principles of human dignity, the common good, solidarity and subsidiarity and this website will explore their application to 21st century problems.
 The site complements the university’s MA in Catholic Social Teaching.

-The editors are Philip Booth, Professor of Finance, Public Policy and Ethics and Dr. Andre Alves, Reader in Political Economy at St. Mary’s University.
+The editors are Philip Booth, Professor of Finance, Public Policy and Ethics and Dr. Andre Alves, Honorary Professor of Political Science and Catholic Social Thought at St. Mary’s University.
 We jointly teach the Global Development, the Environment and the Market module on the MA.

-Our new online course on Catholic social teaching will be also be available in Portuguese later this year, with the Portuguese versions being co-ordinated by the Catholic University of Portugal.
+Our online course on Catholic social teaching is also available in Portuguese, with the Portuguese versions being co-ordinated by the Catholic University of Portugal.
+Videos on Catholic social thought and teaching are also available in English and Portuguese.

 Pope Benedict XVI said: “The Church does not have technical solutions to present but, as an expert in humanity, she offers to everyone the teaching of the sacred Scripture on the truth about man and proclaims the Gospel of Love and justice.”
 The Catholic Church’s understanding of the dignity and imperfections of all persons is widely shared and its implications understood and practised by all people of goodwill: it is an inclusive vision.
 As such, we hope that this will be a resource appreciated by anybody who visits it.